 We’ll talk about the actual shooting and post-process in the next post.
 Thanks for reading!

-Our songs tell personal stories through the sound of modern alternative metal.
-It's full of heavy riffs and singable melodies, with electro background for epic atmosphere that feels bigger than life.
+Our songs tell personal stories through lyrics based on true events we experienced.
+Our music is full of heavy riffs and singable melodies, with electro background for an epic atmosphere that feels bigger than life.
+About us →